-Clint’s 4th opera is a collaboration with director and librettist John De Los Santos based on the poetry of Gavin Dillard.
-It tells the story of an accomplished author, called the Poet, who is struggling with writer’s block and isolation.
-He is contacted by an eager young fan, known as the Muse, who is interested in both an artistic and personal correspondence.
-At first reluctant, the Poet joins the Muse in a sensual game of literary discovery that leads the two into unexpected realms of unbridled eroticism.
-Through their poems, they unleash one another’s pasts, demons, and secret longings.
-Their harmonized writings culminate with a final meeting in the flesh that transcends beyond what either of them ever believed was possible when they first put pen to paper.
+When Adonis Calls is the story of an accomplished author struggling with writer’s block who is contacted by an eager young fan interested in both an artistic and personal correspondence.
+What follows is a sensual game of literary discovery that leads the two into realms of unbridled eroticism, demons, and secret longings.
+Their writings culminate in a meeting in the flesh that transcends beyond what either of them imagined when they first put pen to paper.

 The Poet is struggling with loneliness and writer’s block.
 He is contacted by the much younger Muse, who admires the Poet’s past work, and insists on contacting him using his own poems.
 At first resistant to the Muse’s vigorous advances, the Poet eventually relents to see where this unexpected relationship will lead him and his writing.